-Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting.
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

 The goals outlined in this Plan are primarily driven by community input through the Community Needs Assessment survey that was incorporated into the Consolidated Plan, a public meeting, a public needs hearing, and the public comment period.
 The City intentionally provided multiple avenues of public engagement to ensure the priority-setting process was community-driven and inclusive.
-The 2022 goals reflect the community's identified priorities, which allows for strategic funding in areas of need.
-These funding priorities will be used by City staff as a guideline for awards throughout the year.
+The 2023 goals reflect the community's identified priorities, which allows for strategic funding in areas of need.